Why Choose Cedars-Sinai Marina del Rey Hospital for Cleft Lip and Palate Surgeries?

-Our plastic surgeons at Marina Del Rey Hospital are trained in pediatric surgery and are always ready to ensure that your child will be safe and healthy.
+Our plastic surgeons at Cedars-Sinai Marina del Rey Hospital are trained in pediatric surgery and are always ready to ensure that your child will be safe and healthy.

 Due to the transmission of certain genes or to some abnormalities during pregnancy, children may be born with a cleft lip or a cleft palate.
 These malformations can have a severe impact on the child's health, so surgery is highly recommended in order to treat them.

 A cleft lip or a cleft palate occurs when parts of the child's mouth do not completely fuse together.
 A cleft lip has an opening at the edge of the lip which can run up to the nostril and it can even affect the gums.
 A cleft palate looks like a split on the roof of the mouth.
 It can run from the soft palate to the front of the mouth.
 Clefts are not just an aesthetic issue, they can also cause feeding difficulties, ear problems, speech problems and dental problems.
 This is why a child needs to go under a surgical procedure in order to avoid these consequences.

 Cleft lip and palate surgeries are procedures in which the surgeon stitches the tissues together in order to make them look and function properly.

 Both of the surgeries are performed when the patient is under general anesthesia.
 A cleft lip is usually corrected when the child is between 3 and 6 months old.
 A cleft palate is repaired when the child is between 9 and 12 months old.

 When repairing a cleft lip, the surgeon brings the parts of the lip close to each other and stitches them back together.
 After a few days, the stitches will be taken out.
 The doctor will pay close attention where to stitch them, as this surgery will leave a small scar.
 He will try to make it blend in and as less visible as possible.